You have questions, we have answers!

 The workshop ends at 4:00 p.m.
 Eastern Time (ET).
 It usually takes 30-45 minutes to get to the airport and 20-30 minutes to get to 30th Street Station.

 Participants must hold at least a master’s degree in a mental health, education, medical, or related field, although we do consider graduate students on a case-by-case basis.
-Graduate Students are eligible to attend our annual Graduate Student Workshop: CBT for Depression.
+Graduate students are eligible to attend our annual Student and Early Career Professional workshop.
 We recommend (but do not require) participants to attend at least one Core Curriculum workshop before attending a Specialty Workshop.

 The Core Curriculum workshops are designed to build the essential knowledge and practice competencies in CBT.
 Core 1 (Depression) focuses on the fundamentals of CBT: case conceptualization, treatment planning, goal setting, session structure, identifying and responding to automatic thoughts, behavioral experiments, etc. Core 2 (Anxiety) covers theory and treatment specific to the more commonly encountered anxiety disorders such as GAD, Social Phobia, and Panic Disorder.
 Finally, Core 3 focuses on challenges: personality disorders, problems in the therapeutic relationship, problems with homework completion and therapy engagement, difficulties with identifying cognitions, and other seeming obstacles to therapy.
 We recommend having taken Core 1 or 2 before Core 3, depending on prior experience and familiarity with CBT.